 Chumbe Island Coral Park ploughs its proceeds back into local conservation and education programmes; and has very strong links with, and involvement from, the local communities in the area.

-If you are conservation-minded, love snorkeling, or are interested in design – then you should certainly include Chumbe Island in your holiday – it's a great place offering a fascination experience, and we're very proud to be able to support it.
+If you are conservation-minded, love snorkeling, or are interested in design – then you should certainly include Chumbe Island in your holiday – it's a great place offering a fascinating experience, and we're very proud to be able to support it.

-Ideal length of stay: Chumbe Island Lodge is a delightful and fascinating place, ideal for a stay of two, or perhaps three, nights.
+- Chumbe Island Lodge is a delightful and fascinating place, ideal for a stay of two, or perhaps three, nights.
 It's nothing like a conventional beach hotel or resort – so we don't think that it works for a 7-night stay.
 However, 2-3 nights is perfect!

 Food & drink

 - Full Board

 - Chumbe's food is usually served buffet-style, and it's relatively simple, but when we last visited it was very fresh and good.

 Expect lots of salads, and a strong emphasis on vegetables and vegetarian dishes, plus a sprinkling of seas-food and meat dishes.